UC-OSPO-Network/ospo-survey-analysis/lessons_learned.md

 - Making nearly all questions mandatory was a good choice–it makes the statistics much easier.
-- I think we could have made the survey longer.
+- I think we should have made the survey longer.
 Some of the pre-testers made comments to this effect.
 We could incorporate some of the questions from [this study](https://doi.org/10.7717/peerj-cs.963).
 - If we had known that this would be such a popular solution, I think we would